 Ayurvedic Health || Healing Vata

-In todays post, we’ll explore Vata dosha which is a combination of the elements air and space.
+In today’s post, we’ll explore Vata dosha, which is a combination of the elements air and space.

-Read on to learn more and make sure to not miss the two audio meditations near the end!
+Read on to learn more and make sure not to miss the two audio meditations near the end!

 Vata Dosha